-As co-executor for the will of my grandmother I am selling a residence in Newport but reside in Abbots Bromley.
-My conveyancer (approximately 200 kilometers awayhas requested that I execute a statutory declaration prior to the transaction finalising.
-Can you recommend a conveyancing lawyer in Abbots Bromley who can witness this legal document for me?
+As co-executor for the estate of my father I am selling a property in Neath but live in Abbots Bromley.
+My solicitor (approximately 235 miles awayrequires that I sign a stat dec prior to completion.
+Can you recommend a conveyancing lawyer in Abbots Bromley who can witness and place their company stamp on the document?

-strictly speaking you should not need to have the documents witnessed by a conveyancing solicitor.
-Ordinarily or notary public or qualified solicitor will be fine regardless of whether they are Abbots Bromley based
+Technically speaking you are not likely to be required to have the documents witnessed by a conveyancing solicitor.
+Ordinarily or notary public or solicitor will do regardless of whether they are Abbots Bromley based